Farid566/getx/README.md

 import 'package:get/get.dart';
 ```

-# Counter App with GetX
+# Counter App with Get

 The "counter" project created by default on new project on Flutter has over 100 lines (with comments).
 To show the power of Get, I will demonstrate how to make a "counter" changing the state with each click, switching between pages and sharing the state between screens, all in an organized way, separating the business logic from the view, in ONLY 26 LINES CODE INCLUDING COMMENTS.